 In fifth grade, Lanza wrote a series of bizarre short stories that contained mass murder and cannibalism (Lanza, n.d.).
 One of the characters states, "I love hurting children!" and "I love hurting people ...
 Especially children" (p.
 13).
-A character also shoots his mother in the head - the very act that Lanza would carry out ten years later.
+A character also shoots his mother in the head - the very act that Lanza carried out 10 years later.